 Resale value: The Tundra continues to be a truck that holds onto its value exceptionally well, even better than the Ford F-150.
 This quality adds extra peace of mind for truck shoppers who don’t want to throw money out the window at some point down the road.

-Toyota Safety Sense: This bundle of driver aids is available on every Tundra trim level.
+Toyota Safety Sense: This bundle of driver aids is standard on every Tundra trim level.
 It includes automatic emergency braking with pedestrian detection, lane-departure alerts with steering assist, adaptive cruise control, automatic high beams, traffic sign recognition, and more.

 Check this week’s Fair Purchase Price or see the Tundra models near you.